Helpful Gardening Tips

 Their quick growth rate (about 2 feet per year after maturity) and the lumber they produce make them a popular choice for logging.

 The leaves it produces are easy to pick up and easy to mow, which helps concerning its upkeep.

 The willow oak’s overall shape, size, and color throughout the year make it a fine addition to any landscape.
 It starts with a cone-esque shape when young and rounds out as it reaches maturity.
-It’s overall shape and color make it a fine choice to brighten up any landscape throughout the year.
-It produces acorns which attract various wildlife, and its wood has many uses from logging to decor.
+Its overall shape and color make it a fine choice to brighten up any landscape throughout the year.
+It produces acorns that attract various wildlife, and its wood has many uses, from logging to decor.